iumiCash/iumiCash.github.io/docs/requests.md

 iumiCash offers multiple URL's to its API services, which are a part of credentials:

-* Sandbox URL: used for testing purposes only and does not affect production data
+* Sandbox URL: used for testing purposes only and does not affect production data.
-* Production URL: used for real data operations
+* Production URL: used for real data operations.

 ## HTTP request headers

 `Authorization` *string*
-:    The identifier (such as a bearer token) is required to validate the third-party system to access the resource.
+:    The identifier (such as a bearer token) is required to validate a third-party system to access a resource.
      To make REST API calls, include the bearer token in this header with the `Bearer` authentication scheme.
      The value is `Bearer <Access-Token>`.
 To get `access token` see [access token].